Organizational effectiveness

-Organizational effectiveness is a concept organizations use to gauge how effective they are at reaching intended outcomes.
+Organizational effectiveness is a concept used to assess how well an organization achieves its intended outcomes, when evaluating and improving key organizational activities.
+Organizational effectiveness can, however, carry different meanings depending on context.
+Various methods exist for measuring organizational performance.

-Organizational effectiveness embodies the degree to which firms achieve the goals they have decided upon, a question that draws on several different factors.
-Among those are talent management, leadership development, organization design and structure, design of measurements and scorecards, implementation of change and transformation, deploying smart processes and smart technology to manage the firms' human capital and the formulation of the broader Human Resources agenda.
+Organizational effectiveness reflects the extent to which a firm accomplish the goals it has established, drawing on multiple factors.These may include talent management, leadership development, organization design and structure, performance measurement systems, implementation of change and transformation, deploying smart processes and smart technology to manage the firm's human capital, and the formulation of the broader Human Resources agenda.

 Economic Models of Organizational Effectiveness

-In economics, organisational effectiveness is not just defined in terms of profitability, but also the minimisation of problems related to high employee turnover and absenteeism.
-As the market for competent employees is subject to supply and demand pressures, firms must offer incentives that are not too low to discourage applicants from applying, and not too unnecessarily high as to detract from the firm's profit maximization capability.
+In economics, organizational effectiveness is measured by profitability and the minimization of issues related to high employee turnover and absenteeism.
+As the market for competent employees is subject to supply and demand pressures, firms must offer incentives that are not too low to discourage applicants from applying and not too unnecessarily high as to detract from the firm's profit maximization capability.

 As organizational effectiveness translates across a broad array of organizational functions, several different models have been developed to achieve flexibility among organizations with different functions and objectives.